 Proposed method

 The proposed method computes the 10-bit fixed bit-depth output of bilinear interpolation as in the current specification text and then further shifts it right by 2-bits without rounding to obtain a fixed 8-bit depth value.
 The SAD cost computations for each search point in the search space are computed using these 8-bit predicted sample values.

+The changes to the specification draft are shown below.